₱25,729 Find Cheap Flights from Toronto to Southeast Asia

 The average price of all round-trip flights from Toronto to Southeast Asia clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Southeast Asia on a Sunday and more expensive on a Monday.
-On your return trip to Toronto, you should consider flying back on a Sunday, and avoid Thursdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Southeast Asia on a Friday and more expensive on a Saturday.
+On your return trip to Toronto, you should consider flying back on a Wednesday, and avoid Thursdays for better deals.

 How far in advance should I book a flight from Toronto to Southeast Asia?